trineshchetty/videostream-monitoring-service/README.md

 # AWS Backend Coding Challenge

 Build a service in Node.js that exposes an API which can be consumed from any client.
 This service must check how many video streams a given user is watching and prevent a user from watching more than 3 video streams concurrently.
-Using services like API Gateway, ECS, ALB etc will be a huge bonus.

 # AWS Services using Terraform:
 - VPC